simrantinani/personal-website/content/_index.md

 ### [Writeups](/writeups/)

 A collection of notes structured notes, technical explanations of concepts, and code walkthroughs.
-Topics vary, but so far include:
+Topics vary, but so far include(formatting of the posts is still immature and work in progress):

 - [Posts on concepts in cryptography](/writeups/#cryptography)
 - [Some notes from my studies on systems and security](/writeups/#systems-applications-security)